siusie/music-manager/README.md

-_TODO_: create a new repo and move this to it
+# Music Manager

-This is a full-stack web application for managing songs and albums.
+Music Manager is a full-stack web application for managing songs and albums.
 Registered users can add songs or podcasts and listen to them.
 I created this application to practice back-end development.
 I wanted to build a simple CRUD app to the best of my current programming skills.

 ## 🌌 Example live site